zenml-io/terraform-provider-zenml/docs/guides/authentication.md

 The ZenML provider requires authentication to interact with your ZenML server.
 The provider uses API key authentication to obtain access tokens.

-## Configuration

-The provider can be configured using environment variables:

-* `ZENML_SERVER_URL` - (Required) The URL of your ZenML server
-* `ZENML_API_KEY` - (Required) Your ZenML API key

-Alternatively, you can provide these credentials directly in the provider configuration:
+Configure the provider with your ZenML server URL and API key or API token.

 ```hcl
 provider "zenml" {